thednp/fetch-library-data/llm/solid-start.md

 info

-API routes are prioritized over page route alternatives.
+API routes are prioritized over UI route alternatives.
 If you want to have them overlap at the same path remember to use `Accept` headers.
-Returning without a response in a `GET` route will fallback to page route handling.
+Returning without a response in a `GET` route will fallback to UI route handling.

 * * *